jambalong/portfolio/src/_posts/2025-11-05-rails-kamal-7-deployment-errors.md

     - DATABASE_URL
 ```

 and correctly defined in my `.kamal/secrets file`.
-Deployment tools require explicit permission to inject secret; is what I learned.
+Deployment tools require explicit permission to inject a secret, which is what I learned.

 ---